titanXL/react-rangeslider/README.md

 ## Issues
 Feel free to contribute.
 Submit a Pull Request or open an issue for further discussion.

+## Changes
+Implemented a way for the tooltip to be always on.

 ## License
 MIT